someengineering/resoto.com/docs/README.md

 ## What Is Resoto?

-Resoto indexes resources, captures dependencies, and maps out your infrastructure in an understandable [graph](./concepts/graph/README.md).
+Resoto indexes resources, captures dependencies, and maps out your infrastructure in an intuitive [graph](./concepts/graph/README.md).
 The graph contains metrics for each [resource](./reference/data-models/README.md).

 Developers and SREs can [search the graph](./concepts/search/README.md) and create alerting and cleanup [workflows](./concepts/automation/workflow.md).